pandeyanand9023/Cricket-Match/README.md

 #Cricket-Match

 This is an OOP based Cricket game, with the following entities.

 Flow of application:

 Main: It is the class from where the  program execution starts.
-It calls the MatchController from where the game starts.
+It calls the MatchController from where the game starts.After returning from previous match it asks do you want to play another game or not.

 MatchController:
-MatchController takes necessary input from user like  numOfOvers, playerName, playerType, etc MatchController will create a new Match instance with constructor with these read args
+It is the class which basically controls the whole match.
+MatchController takes necessary input from user like  numOfOvers, playerName, playerType, etc
+MatchController will create a new Match instance with constructor with these read args.

 Match: